 Hi, I'm David Bradley, founder of Revellers' Club.

-Then, in October 2015, slightly out of practice, I organised a trip to the James Bond premier (the real one, on the Kings Road, off which the Ian Fleming's James Bond lived in a "tree lined square”).
-I had to block-book tickets in tens, so booked them in pairs of seats, nearest to the isle.
-That way people could escape to the loo half way through, without contemplating the "stagger of shame” along a row of seats.
+That was the Chelsea Cinema on King's Road, off which Ian Fleming's hero lived in a "tree-lined square".
+I block-booked tickets in pairs of seats nearest to the aisle.
+That way, people could escape to the loo halfway through without contemplating the "stagger of shame" past strangers along their row of seats.

 That was just as well because I'd arranged drinks and supper in a room above a nearby pub, and people tucked in, forgetting they were about to watch a long film.